ginkgobioworks/gen/examples/externally_edited_files/geneious_engineering.md

 # Simple editing workflow with Geneious

 This shows a simple back-and-forth editing example using Geneious.
-Here, sequences are managed in Geneious and exported as GenBank files to faciliate analyses.
+Here, sequences are managed in Geneious and exported as GenBank files to facilitate analyses.

+Our task here is to take a bacterial transposon (Tn5)

 ```console
 wget "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=nuccore&rettype=gb&id=U00004.1" -O Tn5.gb